 Charities are also more likely to have staff working on their own personal devices as opposed to those supplied by the organisation itself.
 According to the DCMS Cyber Security Breaches Survey, 64% of charities report their staff regularly using their own devices).
-If your nonprofit staff are using their own personal devices and storing confidential data on them, it is far more difficult to apply security across the board and enforce procedures.
+If your nonprofit staff are using their own personal devices and storing electronic records and confidential data on them, it is far more difficult to apply security across the board and enforce procedures.

 Assigning company devices to your staff will help to regulate the security implemented on the device.
 You would be able to enrol the device to your staff after all of the security software has been implemented on it to ensure security.
 In terms of using older systems and software, the lack of support and security patches available will put your charity at risk of cyber attacks.
 Having the most up-to-date software and devices means your staff will receive device support and prompted software updates which will both help to keep the device more secure.